All-optical quantum computing using cubic phase gates: Conclusions

-More specifically, it was shown that the hybrid gate decomposition scheme consisting of exact decomposition techniques and efficient trotterization is a powerful tool in creating non-Gaussian gates in an optical context.
-We were able to build a two-mode controlled phase rotation gate $e^{i\hat x_1 \hat n_2}$ as well as the three Rabi-type Hamiltonians corresponding to the three-mode unitaries $e^{i\hat x_1\hat \sigma_x}$, $e^{i\hat x_1\hat \sigma_y}$, and $e^{i\hat x_1\hat \sigma_z}$ where the spin operators refer to the two-mode Schwinger representation.
+More specifically, it was shown that the hybrid gate decomposition scheme consisting of exact decomposition techniques and efficient Trotterization is a powerful tool in creating non-Gaussian gates in an optical context.
+We were able to build a two-mode controlled phase rotation gate $e^{i\hat x_1 \hat n_2}$ as well as the three Rabi-type Hamiltonians corresponding to the three-mode unitaries $e^{i\hat x_1\hat \sigma_{x, S}}$, $e^{i\hat x_1\hat \sigma_{y, S}}$, and $e^{i\hat x_1\hat \sigma_{z, S}}$ where the spin operators refer to the two-mode Schwinger representation.
 Testing their performance in different applications for photonic qubits, qumodes, as well as a mixture of both, it was shown that in most cases less than 30 single-mode cubic phase gates are already sufficient in providing a good approximation.

-Regarding an optical creation of GKP states, this represents a significant improvement over previously known optical generation schemes based on the application of CV circuits that include nonlinear gates or possibly even based on schemes that employ a ``Gaussian Boson Sampling'' setup with optical Gaussian resource states, linear optics, and (to a certain extent) photon-number-resolving detectors.
-What the latter schemes have in common is a typically rather low success probability, while the state fidelities can be, in principle, very high (though practically, the state quality and, generally, the scalability strongly depend on the accuracy of the photon-number-resolving detectors).
-In order to synchronize the optical quantum states and make them available when needed -- quasi on demand, the effect of the small success probabilities could be circumvented by the use of all-optical, cavity-based quantum memories \cite{Yoshikawa2013}.
+Regarding an optical creation of GKP states, this represents a significant improvement over previously known optical generation schemes based on the application of CV circuits that include nonlinear gates.
+Compared to a ``Gaussian Boson Sampling'' setup, our presented schemes do not reach the same fidelities to the target state but increase the success probability by multiple orders.
+In order to synchronize the optical quantum states and make them available when needed -- quasi on demand, the effect of the calculated success probabilities could be circumvented by the use of all-optical, cavity-based quantum memories \cite{Yoshikawa2013}.
 These would even allow to optically store complicated, phase-sensitive, CV states such as GKP states \cite{Hashimoto2019}.